Nightcrawler (soundtrack)

-Nightcrawler (Original Motion Picture Soundtrack) is the score album to the film of the same name composed by James Newton Howard.
-The score consisted of moody electronic and synth music in contrast to his large orchestral scores he had composed for big-budget films, that made his career.
-As per Gilroy's suggestions, Howard composed a subversive music that fits into the mind of the protagonist.
-The score consisted of subtle electronic music throughout the film, whereas few orchestral sounds were created to underline the protagonist's character.
+Nightcrawler (Original Motion Picture Soundtrack) is the score album to the 2014 film composed by James Newton Howard.
+The score consists of moody electronic and synth music in contrast to his large orchestral scores he had composed for big-budget films, that made his career.
+Per director Dan Gilroy's suggestions, Howard composed a subversive music that fits into the mind of the protagonist.
+The score consists of subtle electronic music throughout the film, whereas few orchestral sounds were created to underline the protagonist's character.
 The album was released by Lakeshore Records on October 17, 2014, while a vinyl edition was released in January 2016 by Invada Records.

 Development

 James Newton Howard composed the film score.
 Instead of the large orchestral scores that previously defined his career, Howard composed edgy electronica pieces for the film, heavy influenced by 1980s synth music, similar to Cliff Martinez's score for Drive (2011).
 He initially struggled writing a score that fit both the overall atmosphere of the film and Gilroy's expectations.
 Instead of using what Consequence of Sound described as "the expected 10 strings and a nightmarish score", Gilroy wanted more uplifting and subversive music.

 Howard's ideas about how to solve a situation with the music turned out to not be the way that he wanted to go, so he had to indoctrinate himself into what the movie was about.
 Gilroy's approach was to use the score as a way to get inside Lou's mind, which meant that the music that sometimes seemed discordant with the action on screen.
-He pointed that "It’s a bit of a magic trick: As the music is creeping into your own head, it’s creating this feeling of eagerness and climbing the ladder and succeeding and trying and not giving up, all while you’re watching this maladjusted behavior get rewarded — it cements you to the character and his quest."
+He pointed that "It's a bit of a magic trick: As the music is creeping into your own head, it's creating this feeling of eagerness and climbing the ladder and succeeding and trying and not giving up, all while you're watching this maladjusted behavior get rewarded — it cements you to the character and his quest."
 He called it as a surreal effect romanticizing Lou's ambitions.

 As an example, Howard cited a sequence when Lou moves a dead body to get a better angle, he played the score in a triumphant way instead of dark, as he wanted to see the scene from Lou's perception, which was meant to convey how he is excited about the shot.
 The cue becomes "an anthem of potential for his tremendous success".
 Howard worked mostly in the electronic music with bits of orchestral vocals, as he wanted to sync the music with the film's visuals, that were shot in Los Angeles.
-He played the electronics in a subtle way as "people would be less able to draw an emotional conclusion based on what they were hearing" but when it came to Lou, he composed an orchestral, clarinet-driven theme: “It had to do with Lou’s lightness of touch.
+He played the electronics in a subtle way as "people would be less able to draw an emotional conclusion based on what they were hearing" but when it came to Lou, he composed an orchestral, clarinet-driven theme: “It had to do with Lou's lightness of touch.
 Because he moves through all of these situations so effortlessly and with a certain kind of intelligence, I thought orchestral music would best portray that."